Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Introduction

+A natural way to restore uniform asymptotics, thereby solving the validity problem in~(a) consists in resorting to distribution-free tests, and this is how rank tests enter the picture.
 Rank-based testing methods have been quite successful in testing problems for single-ouput regression and linear models such as ANOVA (see the classical monographs by \cite{HajekSidak}, \cite{RWolfe79} or \cite{PuriSen1985}) and univariate linear time series (\cite{Hallinetal1985}, \cite{KoulSaleh1993}, \cite{HallinPuri1994}).
-Being distribution-free, they remain valid over the full class of absolutely continuous distributions.
-In linear models (this includes testing for single-output regression slopes, testing for treatment effects in analysis of variance, testing against location shifts in two-sample problems) and ARMA time series, they do reach parametric or semiparametric efficiency bounds at given reference densities, thus reconciling the objectives of robustness and efficiency.
+Being distribution-free, rank tests remain valid over the full class of absolutely continuous distributions.
+In linear models (this includes testing for single-output regression slopes, testing for treatment effects in analysis of variance, testing against location shifts in two-sample problems) and ARMA time series, they do reach parametric or semiparametric efficiency bounds at given reference densities, thus reconciling the conflicting objectives of robustness and efficiency.
+The celebrated Chernoff-Savage result (\cite{chersav58} and, for time-series, \cite{hal94}) moreover indicates that, far from losing power with respect to their pseudo-Gaussian counterparts, rank tests strictly dominate them under any non-Gaussian density $f$, making the latter non-admissible.